open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 - `StackTraceSpanProcessor.CONFIG_MIN_DURATION`
 - `StackTraceSpanProcessor.CONFIG_MIN_DURATION_DEFAULT`

-It means default this feature will capture a stacktrace for all spans that last 5ms or more, disabling it must be allowed by setting a negative value to `otel.span.stacktrace.min.duration`.
+This means the default for this feature will capture a stacktrace for all spans that last 5ms or more, disabling it must be allowed by setting a negative value to `otel.span.stacktrace.min.duration`.
-Setting `otel.span.stacktrace.min.duration` to zero means stacktrace will be captured for all spans without span duration limit.
+Setting `otel.span.stacktrace.min.duration` to zero means a stacktrace will be captured for all spans without span duration limit.

 ## Component owners